kubernetes/community/contributors/design-proposals/dynamic-admission-control-configuration.md

     // Operations is the list of operations this hook will be invoked on - Create, Update, or *
     // for all operations.
 Defaults to '*'.
     Operations []OperationType
-    // Resources are the resources this hook should be invoked on. '*' is all resources.
+    // Resources are the resources this hook should be invoked on.
     Resources []Resource
-    // Subresources is list of subresources.
+    // Subresources is a list of subresources.
 If non-empty, this hook should be invoked on
     // all combinations of Resources and Subresources. '*' is all subresources.
     Subresources []string